 Bitcoin which is also known as a “cryptocurrency” is a kind of unregulated digital currency, that was first created by Satoshi Nakamoto in the year 2008.
-Bitcoin was launched with an inclination for simplifying online transactions by getting rid of third party payment processing intermediaries and for bypassing the government currency controls.
+Bitcoin was launched with an inclination for simplifying online transactions by getting rid of third-party payment processing intermediaries and for bypassing government currency controls.

-The transaction related to Bitcoin is stored and transferred by using a distributed ledger on a peer-to-peer network which is open, public and anonymous.
+The transaction related to Bitcoin is stored and transferred by using a distributed ledger on a peer-to-peer network that is open, public, and anonymous.

-For performing this, the Blockchain is the underpinning technology which handles the Bitcoin transaction ledger.
+For performing this, the Blockchain is the underpinning technology that handles the Bitcoin transaction ledger.

 In its simplest form, the Bitcoin blockchain is a database or ledger that is comprised of Bitcoin transaction records.
 Therefore, this database is going to be distributed across a peer-to-peer network and it will be without a central authority.
 Upon the validity of the transaction, the network participants should agree before they can be recorded.
 The “consensus” that is none other than this agreement will be accomplished through a process known as “mining”.